Skip to Main Content

 - INTERACT WITH THE FULL TEXT YOU CAPTURED -

 You can highlight text in two ways, create notes, and as the number of captured items grows, use tools to help manage them.
 Just double click on any of the tiny PDF icons in a Zotero list to begin using it.
-It does not work with HTML full text or with website snapshots.
+It also works with EPUB full text and website snapshots.

 Video Tutorial (8 minutes, 23 seconds)